parallelworks/weather-forecast-demo/RUN_MONITORING.md

 `/usr/local/src/ufs-srweather-app/regional_workflow/ush/config.sh`
 which is where the config.sh that gets included into the container appears to end up.
-So, in summary, you can change the run specifications on-the-fly without having to rebuild the container.
+So, in summary, you can change the run specifications on-the-fly without having to rebuild the container (under certain situations...).

 ## Data management